btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. note::

   You must call ``resolve()`` at the end of the filtering chain to apply the filters and return the filtered GenotypeData object.
+The ``resolve()`` method is required to finalize the filtering process and return the filtered dataset.

 .. note::